 Address: 247 E Ontario St, Chicago, IL 60611

 And that friends, is my list of recommendations for the best Indian restaurants in Chicago.
-Chicago is such a food lover’s paradise that it was hard to contain this list to just fifteen.
+Chicago is such a food lover’s paradise that it was hard to contain this list to just sixteen.
 I’ve tried my best to highlight new places along with long-standing favorites.

 I know food can be a passionate topic for many of us 🙂 So if you think I’ve missed out on your favorite place, feel free to share your thoughts in the comments.
 I’d love to hear about your favorite dishes that you think others should definitely try out!